nestegg333/backend/README.md

 * Get list of all payments for an owner

 #### POST /payments/{pk}
-* Create a payment for an owner
+* Make a payment for the owner